 What is Indian Dal?

 Also spelled dhal or dail or daal is a side dish made of yellow split peas that are cooked with spices and becomes a lovely shade of yellow.

 I’ve mentioned before that my favorite cuisine to make (and eat) is Indian.
 Growing my collection of Indian recipes, like Indian spiced peas that I made last week (and you can see in the picture below), along with my most popular recipe, chicken tikka masala and sweet potato samosas with mango chutney.
 There are many more and you can find them all here.
 Almost a whole menu worth.

 It could not be easier that result in really flavorful results.
 While the lentils simmer in water, cumin, mustard seeds, red chilis and bay leaves, ginger, jalapeno and red chili powder are cooked in butter.
 Tomatoes, Indian spices and the lentils are added and simmered until the dal is cooked.

 One important thing that you cannot forget when enjoying Indian food is he naan bread, because mopping up all the deliciousness is the best part.

-If you’ve tried this Indian Dal or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below.
+If you’ve tried this Indian Dal or any other recipe on the blog then don’t forget to rate the recipe and let me know how it turned out in the comments below.
 I love to hear from my readers!
-You can also FOLLOW ME on FACEBOOK, TWITTER, INSTAGRAMand PINTEREST to see daily recipe updates.

 - 3 cups yellow lentils